nouranehababdallah111/nouranehababdallah1/README.md

 ---

 ## 👩‍💻 About Me
-I’m an **aspiring Data Scientist and ML Engineer** with hands-on experience in **data analytics, visualization, and machine learning**.
+Data Scientist with hands-on experience in **data analytics and visualization**.
-I enjoy transforming raw data into actionable insights and building intelligent solutions that support decision-making.
+Completed the **NTI Data Analytics Summer Training 2025**, working on real-world projects using **Excel, Power BI, Tableau**, and practical tasks in **Python** and **SQL**.

-🎓 B.Sc. in **Computer Science** – Beni-Suef University *(Expected 2027)*
+Currently expanding my skills in **Machine Learning** through the **DEPI – Data Science track**, building on a strong foundation in data analytics.

-📊 Currently pursuing the **IBM Data Scientist Professional Certificate** (Digital Egypt Pioneers Initiative).
+Passionate about turning complex data into actionable insights and continuously advancing my knowledge in **Data Science, Machine Learning, and MLOps** to create real impact.

 ---